TenacityMind/70-Leetcode-problems-every-data-structure-/README.md

 ### Solution Explained
 The solution is based on a classic mathematical trick.
 Since the input array contains n distinct numbers taken from the range [0, n], exactly one number is missing.

 **Determine the Expected Sum:** If the array were complete, it would contain all integers from 0 to n (where n is nums.length).
-The sum of a sequence of numbers from 0 to n can be quickly calculated with the Gaussian sum formula: S_n=fracn(n+1)2.
+The sum of a sequence of numbers from 0 to n can be quickly calculated with the Gaussian sum formula: S_n= n(n+1)/2.
 This gives us the expectedSum.

 **Calculate the Actual Sum:** The code then iterates through the input array nums one time to calculate the actualSum of all the elements it contains.